christian-konrad/chronicle-db-on-raft-thesis/src/05_evaluation.md

     - TODO reference/citate literature on this

 ## Throughput on Different Cluster Settings

+"To evaluate our system, we benchmark throughput when the system is saturated"

 TODO first describe expected latency decrease due to network roundtrip/maximum wide area delay of replica nodes (do some math here)